NeptuneHub/k3s-supreme-waffle/hardening/README.md

 For firewall we configured ufw by running this command:
 ```
-sudo ufw allow 2222/tcp
+sudo ufw limit 2222/tcp
 sudo ufw enable
 sudo ufw default deny incoming
 sudo ufw default deny forward
-sudo ufw allow 80/tcp
+sudo ufw limit 80/tcp
-sudo ufw allow 443/tcp
+sudo ufw limit 443/tcp
 ```

 this configuration is for only one node.
+Using of limit instead of allow help to prevent ddos attack.

 If you have multiple node you shoud also open this port:

 ```
 # Allow traffic on TCP port 6443 (Kubernetes API server)